Music Industry Jargon Buster

 Master rights refer to the master recording rights for a record.
 Who ever recorded and paid for the recording owns the master rights to that recording.
 For example, a record label who signs a band may pay for the recording of an album, they would normally own 100% of the recording rights.
 If you are an individual unsigned artist and you recorded a song yourself or hired a studio, you would, in most cases by default be the master rights owner.
 It's important that people working in the industry understand this, as when it comes to licensing any music for sync placement, you are required to clear 100% of the master rights and the 100% of the publishing rights as well.

 The publishing rights belong to the songwriters / composers of the song and or composition.
 Most songs have multiple writers, especially pop music, but can be just one writer.
-If a writer is unpublished EG they aren't signed to a music publisher, then they are deemed as the publisher and therefore own their percentage of the publishing rights for each song their wrote.
+If a writer is unpublished, e.g they aren't signed to a music publisher, then they are deemed as the publisher and therefore own their percentage of the publishing rights.
+If they wrote the song on their own, this will be 100% and if it was a collaboration the percentage split will be whatever has been agreed between the writers who wrote the song.

 It is also common to have multiple music publishers that represent the different writer's percentage, meaning there are multiple people to contact in respect of a sync licensing clearance.